mikeg2/Eventbrite-Category-Browser/venv/src/README.md

 ## Caching
 Requests to Eventbrite's category API are cached in-memory using CacheControl, since the categories are unlikely to change and the data is used on every page.

-I chose not to cache event searches because the number of possible requests (category combinations * pagination -> 20^3 * ?) is too large and the results change often (I assume).
+I chose not to cache event search results because the number of possible requests (category combinations * pagination = 20^3 * ?) is too large and the results change often (I assume).
 For the same reason, I chose not to use Django's caching system (django.core.cache) to cache the rendered pages themselves.
+Django's caching system could technically be used to cache just the landing page (the page without any results).

-Since categories change so rarely, it would make sense to store the categories in a local database and sync the database with the eventbrite API periodically (say, once a day) using a Cron job.
+Since categories change so rarely, it would make sense to store the categories in a local database and sync the database with the eventbrite catagory API periodically using a Cron job.
 However, I wanted to limit the project to pure Django and Cron jobs have to be configered externally.

 ## Compatibility
+Some CSS3 rules were used for styling, but the pages should still work with most browsers.

 ## Debug vs. Production
 WhiteNoise is used to serve static files on Heroku.
 Django sends the static files to the `staticfile` directory.
 All CSS files are compressed.